GoelK2004/data-engineering-pipelines-adf/README.md

 ---

 ## Acknowledgments
-I would like to sincerely thank Celebal Technologies to provide me the opportunity to be a part of Celebal Summer Internship Program, 2025.
+I would like to sincerely thank __Celebal Technologies__ for providing me the opportunity to be a part of Celebal Summer Internship Program, 2025.

 The mentorship, guidance and well structured sessions have greatly contributed towards my career and professional growth.